 Why is My Dog Barking At My Guests?

-And at a certain proximity, you react!
+And at certain proximity, you react!
 You might yell, jump up, and stomp on the spider.
 You could interpret that behavior as aggression towards the spider, but the emotion underlying it is fear.

-Hopefully your house guests aren’t spiders!
-But reactive dogs, including a dog that barks at guests in the home or outside, are feeling anxious.
-He might be fearful of strangers, protective of his home, or he may just have general anxiety that comes out as reactivity when something weird happens.
+Your pup might be fearful of strangers, protective of his home, or he may just have general anxiety that comes out as reactivity when something weird happens.

 Understanding the underlying emotion can help us change the behavior (barking) that happens as a result!